sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sssd-client</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : SSSD Client libraries for NSS and PAM
+Short desc    : SSSD Client libraries for NSS and PAM
 URL          : https://github.com/SSSD/sssd/
-Лицензия     : LGPLv3+
+License      : LGPLv3+
-Описание     : Provides the libraries needed by the PAM and NSS stacks to connect to the SSSD
+Descript     : Provides the libraries needed by the PAM and NSS stacks to connect to the SSSD
              : service.
 ```